-JUUL's Times Square billboards 2015.22
+JUUL's Times Square billboards 2015.23

-37. After these launch events, JUUL began promoting its product at promotional events all across the country, including Colorado.
-JUUL hired young models to work as "brand ambassadors" at these promotional events and pass out free samples of JUUL products.

-38. JUUL instructed the brand ambassadors to "[i]dentify people who fit the JUUL demographic and who may want to try/receive JUUL (smokers, cool kids, fun people, etc.)."
+- 41. After these launch events, JUUL began promoting its product at promotional events all across the country, including Colorado.
+JUUL hired young models to work as "brand ambassadors" at these promotional events and pass out free samples of JUUL products. - 42.
+JUUL instructed the brand ambassadors to "[i]dentify people who fit the JUUL demographic and who may want to try/receive JUUL (smokers, cool kids, fun people, etc.)."

+23Id.

+22Stanford University, Research into the Impact of Tobacco Advertising (SRITA), JUUL, http://tobacco.stanford.edu/tobacco-main/images-pods.php?token2=fm-pods-st685.php&token1=fm-pods-img37924.php&theme-file=fm-pods-mt068.php&theme-name=JUUL&subtheme-name=Time-s%20Square.

-39. As part of this quest to target "cool kids," JUUL sent its brand ambassadors to Colorado.
+- 43. As part of this quest to target "cool kids," JUUL sent its brand ambassadors to Colorado.
 In September 2015, JUUL carried out over 60 promotional events at convenience and tobacco store parking lots across the Denver Metro area, including locations in Denver, Boulder, Aurora and Littleton.
-At these September promotional events, JUUL's brand ambassadors convinced hundreds of Colorado consumers to stop, listen to JUUL's pitch, inhale the dangerous product, and then provide JUUL with feedback.

-40. JUUL gathered numerous pieces of data from its Colorado promotional events, including the approximate ages of consumers willing to try the samples, preferred flavors, and prior smoking experience.

-41. For example, at a September 4, 2015 promotional event at a Circle K convenience store in Littleton, JUUL estimated that the average age of these consumers was 21-24 years old.
-JUUL estimated that between 50-75% of the consumers at this event were non-smokers/first-time smokers.

-42. JUUL also recorded "memorable quotes" and the "biggest complaint" from these Colorado promotional events.
+At these September promotional events, JUUL's brand ambassadors convinced hundreds of Colorado consumers to stop, listen to JUUL's pitch, inhale the dangerous product, and then provide JUUL with feedback. - 44.
+JUUL gathered numerous pieces of data from its Colorado promotional events, including the approximate ages of consumers willing to try the samples, preferred flavors, and prior smoking experience. - 45.
+For example, at a September 4, 2015 promotional event at a Circle K convenience store in Littleton, JUUL estimated that the average age of these consumers was 21-24 years old.
+JUUL estimated that between 50-75% of the consumers at this event were non-smokers/first-time smokers. - 46.
+JUUL also recorded "memorable quotes" and the "biggest complaint" from these Colorado promotional events.
 JUUL's memorable consumer quotes from Colorado events included: "That's really strong!" and "Tastes like candy."
-For the biggest complaint, three events reported "made some customers cough."

-43. After a September 2, 2015 event in Boulder, JUUL reported that Boulder "consumers commented that the miint flavor was very refreshing, almost like chewing minty gum.
-The bruule was the favorite overall."
-For biggest complaint, JUUL noted that "a huge percentage of people in the area did not smoke any type of nicotine or tobacco products at all."
+For the biggest complaint, three events reported "made some customers cough." - 47.
+After a September 2, 2015 event in Boulder, JUUL reported that Boulder "consumers commented that the miint flavor was very refreshing, almost like chewing minty gum.
+The bruule was the favorite overall."24 For biggest complaint, JUUL noted that "a huge percentage of people in the area did not smoke any type of nicotine or tobacco products at all."

+- 48. Even though many Boulder consumers did not use tobacco products, JUUL gave out numerous free samples.
+JUUL estimated that 25-50% of the Boulder consumers who accepted the free samples were non-smoker/first-time smokers. - 49.
+Advertisements featuring "cool kids" using nicotine, and free samples at promotional events, where the target demographic is "cool kids," are precisely the types of advertising that the states and the FDA have long prohibited in their efforts to protect youth from tobacco initiation. - 50.
+The 1998 Tobacco Master Settlement Agreement between the major tobacco companies and 46 states prohibited tobacco companies from directly or indirectly targeting youth, from outdoor advertising, and from giving away free samples at events where minors are present.25 - 51.
+In 2009, Congress passed the Family Smoking Prevention and Tobacco Control Act ("Tobacco Control Act") which featured specific measures to prevent youth access to tobacco, including prohibitions on event sponsorship and free samples.26 In 2016, the FDA issued the "Deeming Rule" making ecigarettes subject to the Tobacco Control Act.27

-&lt;sup>23 JUUL changed the names of its primary flavors on or around April 1, 2016.
+24 JUUL changed the names of its primary flavors on or around April 1, 2016.
 JUUL renamed "miint" as "Cool Mint," "fruut" as "Fruit Medley," "bruule" as "Crème Brûlée," and "tabaac" as "Virginia Tobacco."